RaphaelIT7/gmod-holylib/README.md

 A library that contains some functions and optimizations for gmod.
 If you need any function, make an issue for it, and I'll look into it.

+## Windows
+So currently to get it working on Windows, I would have to redo most of the hooks, and It would also take a good while.
+Because of this, I'm not going to make it currently.
+I'm gonna slowly start adding all symbols and then someday I'm going to redo most hooks.
+But for now there won't be a release.

 # How to Install
 1. Download the `ghostinj.dll`, `holylib.vdf` and `gmsv_holylib_linux.so` from the latest release.
 2. Put the `ghostinj.dll` into the main directory where `srcds_linux` is located.